GeorgeHernandez/ghLibraryJs/README.md

 ### What? ###

-* _Summary_: This "ghLibraryJs" git repository contains some JavaScript utility code that I've used over the years.
-Much of it should be deprecated because JavaScript and JavaScript libraries have changed over the years.
+* _Summary_: This "ghLibraryJs" git repository is public and contains some JavaScript utility code that I've used over the years.
+It focuses on language-level items and should not change from site-to-site.
+Much of it should be deprecated but why throw away code?
 * _Language_: JavaScript.
 * _Version_: 2017-06-15.